 How involved you are with the UX of your product as a PM?
 Did your decisions ever result in a negative feedback from community of end users?

 Absolutely.
 One time we relied on our quantitative side too much.

 We looked at the numbers.
-We looked at other websites.
-We looked at conversion funnels. and we decided…“You know what.
+We looked at other companies.
+We looked at conversion funnels.
+And we decided…“You know what.
 Perhaps we focus more on products and making it easier for customers to come and buy.
 No need for all this marketing content talking about why we exist.
 Let’s just let them see a catalog of products and let them buy what they want.”